SilkRose/Pony/stories/the-roasting-of-pinkamena-diane-pie/the-roasting-of-pinkamena-diane-pie-meta.md

 - How she likes to make ponies smile.
 - Joke about her Cutie Mark
 - Joke about her party canon
+- Joke about party hats
+- joke about streamers
+- joke about balloons
+- joke about candy
+- joke about cake
 -

 ### Undecided: